Les Podervianskyi: Katsapy

 Katsapy (sing.
-Katsap) is a Ukrainian pejorative name for ethnic Russians.
+Katsap) is a Ukrainian ethnic slur for Russians, particularly those residing in Ukraine.

 Danko

 This play is one of the shortest and at the same time one of the most often referred to and cited in unofficial communication and in public critical literature and media discourse.
 Its plot is a parody of a classical play by a Soviet writer Maksim Gorky, an idyllic myth of totalitarian Communist ideology.
 In Gorky's play a hero named Danko leads poor people to the light and happiness through hardships and darkness, burns his own heart to show them the way and dies after this self-sacrifice.
 Les Podervianskyi's Danko is a rather strange and pathetic fellow, he is also leading a mob of people somewhere but he does not know the way and as he is afraid that people would be angry with his poor directions he burns his heart first, then his liver and finally his kidneys.
 He dies without any sense and is forgotten by the mob at once.